 litigation: insurance coverage: complex and multi-district litigation, and aviation.
 He has served as lead trial counsel on behalf of clients in more than thirty-five jurisdictions.
 He lectures on topics relating to accident reconstruction, use of experts, trial skills and strategies, damages, insurance coverage and bad faith issues.
 Bill has been recognized by Ohio Super Lawyers, as one of the Top 100 Lawyers in Ohio, as one of the Top 50 Lawyers in Cincinnati, and by The Best Lawyers in America.

 Bill began his shooting education with his first class at TDI in Nov.
 2007 and began teaching in Spring, 2009.
 He is an NRA certified instructor in Pistol, Home Firearm Safety, and Personal Protection in the Home.
-He has further taken instruction with Ken Hackathorn and Bill Rogers in tactical and speed shooting.
+He has further taken instruction with Ken Hackathorn, Kyle DeFoor, Tom Givens, Dave Spaulding, Mike Pannone (Covert Carry for LE), and Bill Rogers in tactical and speed shooting.

 Dick Wheeler started instructing at TDI in 2004.
 Dick is a NRA Certified Pistol Instructor and Range Safety Officer, and is also certified by the Ohio Peace Officer Training Commission as a Unit Firearms Instructor (revolver, semi-auto pistol & shotgun) and Range Safety Officer.
 Dick is a member of The International Association of Law Enforcement Firearms Instructors and a member of The International Law Enforcement Educators and Trainers Association.
 Dick was a law enforcement officer for 10-years, many years ago, for the Cities of Westerville and Pataskala,Ohio.
 Dick currently is the President of an Engineering Consulting company in Columbus,Ohio.

-Warren’s background is in the property and casualty insurance industry.
-He began his career in insurance claims 1975, and over the years he has handled all types of claims, from simple to complex, including fatalities, arson fires and accidental shootings.
+Warren retired after 40 years in the property and casualty insurance industry, dealing with all types of claims, from fires to fatalities.
+Over the course of his career, he was involved in more than 25,000 claims.
 For 22 years he operated his own business as an independent adjuster.
-He frequently found himself going to areas where nobody else wanted to go, which spurred his desire to obtain some real-world training.
-He learned of this training facility from John Benner, and he took his first class in 1992.
-He attended many classes and was given the opportunity to become a part-time instructor in 2002.
+In that venue, he frequently found himself being sent to areas where certain police officers advised him that he should carry a firearm.
+This situation spurred his desire to obtain some realworld training.
+Warren learned of this training facility from John Benner (the circumstances remain shrouded in foggy memories), and he attended his first class in 1992.
+Over the years, he attended many classes and was given the opportunity to become a parttime instructor in 2002.
 He assists primarily with the handgun classes, although the Tac Shotgun class is one of his personal favorites.
-Warren considers it an honor to work with our students, and he is grateful for the opportunity to instruct others in the the skills and tactics taught at TDI..

 -Veteran TDI Student and Instructor